Jtrom314/startup/README.md

  Notes on Simon: Log-in
   I leaned how important it is to make sure all of the approprate npm modules are to installing.
 I also learned more about what async and await (specifically what they do and don't do)

+Notes on Simon: Websocket
+I learned what it means to Ping/Pong between the server and client.
+It was cool to see what that looked like (while debugging it) and what it looked like on the front end of things

 #Devin Sheldon's Notes
 #   I learned that a good way to avoid merge conflicts is to work on separate files at the same time.